pagalvin/tsbook/chapter09_ClassesInDepth.md

 ## Abstract Classes

 Abstract classes round out TypeScript's support for hierarchies of this nature.
 An abstract class looks and feels like a standard class with a key exception: abstract classes may never be instantiated.
-If JavaScript is your first and primary programming language, this may seem very strange.
+If JavaScript is your first and primary programming language, this may seem strange.
 However, abstract classes, along with interfaces, enable developers to express many common software design patterns naturally and gracefully.
 Let's consider an example.

 Imagine that you are a writing a game.
 Players place different types of military bases (e.g. "Army", "Navy") on a two dimensional map.
 Bases share some common features, like "name" but diverge from each other in important details.
 Army bases consist of soldiers while navy bases consist of ships.
 Lastly, at run-time, players can "activate" a base.
 This triggers the base to do something meaningful in the game.
 Here's a naive way to model it: